munkeycigar/blog/content/blog/2018-11-29-setting-up-sftp-on-aws-ec2.md

    sudo service ssh restart
    ```

-Hopefully this can get you started
+This is a pretty simple setup, hopefully this helps you get started.